Null controllability of the parabolic spherical Grushin equation: Introduction

-\end{TheoPrinc} The proof of this result is divided in two distinct steps: \begin{enumerate} \item Prove that there exists $T^*>0$ such that for any time $T>T^{*}$, the equation is observable in $\omega$ in time $T$; \item Prove that for any time $T\le \log(1/\cos a)$, the equation is not observable in $\omega$ in time $T$. \end{enumerate}
+Finally, note that the proof of Theorem \ref{Theo2} is divided in two distinct steps: \begin{enumerate} \item Prove that for any time $T\le\log(1/\cos a)$, the equation is not observable in $\omega$ in time $T$; \item Prove that there exists $T^{*}>0$ such that, for every $T\ge T^{*}$, the equation is observable in $\omega$ in time $T$. \end{enumerate}